stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 ###### Example

-Note that, while it is convention, there is no requirement to use `*args` and `**kwargs`, so our code needs to handle it:
+Note that, while it is convention, there is no requirement that we name these arguments `*args` and `**kwargs`, so our code needs to correctly extract the name:

 ```pycon [highlight-lines="3|1-5|6-9"][class="hide-line-numbers"]
 >>> _extract_star_args(